fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 15
 ### Early America, Early Food
+- Overview VIDEO (to be posted Tuesday morning)
 - _HAE_, 33--55 (2: Food and the Founding).
 - Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (4: Cookbooks and Commerce), 120--147.
 Even though not clearly marked, there are really two distinct parts to this readings.
 The first part (to p.129) is very helpful in understanding capitalist logic of food production in the late 1700s and early 1800s.
 The second part shows how early cookbooks start reflect the cultural changes underway during that time.